hamzafoy/guiding_light_workflow_app/readme.md

 | *Create array, populate with multiple values, draw one to display*       | View `async function getHijri()`, specifically Lines **122 through 183**.  |
 | *Create function taking 2 or more parameters & returns a new value*   | View `function fixWeatherReading(zipcode, temperature, weather, city)` on **Line 96**.   |
 | *Implement a regex to test user input*   | View `let patternRegex = /^\s{1,}/;` & its subsequent use on lines **Line 209** to **Line 228**.   |

+**Please note the following: This application is published on Surge at [AZM App Guiding Light Islamic Center Workflow App](http://azm-app.surge.sh/).**